 English 250H: Written, Oral, Visual, and Electronic Composition: Honors

 (3-0) Cr.
 3. F.

-Prereq: Exemption from ENGL 150 and admission to Freshman Honors Program; credit for or concurrent enrollment in LIB 160
+Prereq: Admission to Honors Program; ENGL 150; credit for or concurrent enrollment in LIB 160

 In-depth analysis, composition, and reflection on written, oral, visual, and electronic (WOVE) discourse within academic, civic, and cultural contexts.
 Emphasis on argumentation: developing claims, generating reasons, providing evidence.
 Individual sections organized by special topics.
 Development of communication portfolio.
 The University requires a minimum grade of C in ENGL 250 to meet the Communication Proficiency graduation requirement; some majors/degree programs may set higher standards.